 We recommend taking both local cash and a pre-paid travel money card for payment flexibility and security.
 There are some amazing benefits to using a pre-paid card such as Key to the World Currency Card, including its ability to lock in exchange rates* for more than one currency, its strong security features and ability to easily track your spend via the Key to the World mobile app.
 The Currency Card is not linked to your bank account, so you won’t accidentally spend money you didn’t intend to, and can avoid unexpected holiday debt.

 Our Travel Money FXperts in store can help you with budget planning, finding the local currencies you’ll need while travelling and explaining the features of Key to the World so that you can make the most of your spending money while on holiday with your loved ones.
-You can also print out our handy Budget Planner to sort out your travel money before heading overseas.

 *Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.